densh/densh.github.com/quasiquotes.md

    It's important to start with `_root_` as otherwise there will still be a chance of name collision if `example` gets redefined at use-site of the macro.

-B. Unquote symbols instead of using plain identifiers. i.e. we can resolve reference to wrapper by hand:
+2. Unquote symbols instead of using plain identifiers. i.e. we can resolve reference to wrapper by hand:

        def impl(c: Context)(x: c.Tree) = {
          import c.universe._